Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Register-AzAutomationDscNode.md

 ```

 ### -AzureVMName
-Specifies the name of the Azure virtual machine that this cmdlet registers for management.
+The name of the Azure virtual machine to register for management with Azure Automation DSC.

 ```yaml
 Type: System.String